Today's Articles

 Naomi Long Madgett was born on this date in 1923.
 She was a Black teacher, writer, poet, and editor.

-Naomi Cornelia Long was born in Norfolk, VA, the daughter of a Baptist minister.
+Naomi Cornelia Long was born in Norfolk, VA, and was the daughter of a Baptist minister.
 She spent her childhood in East Orange, N.J., and began writing early.
 "I do not recall any time in my life when I was not involved with poetry," she has said.
 In New Jersey, Madgett went to an integrated school plagued by racism.
 A turning point came in 1937 when her family moved to St. Louis, where she was a freshman in high school.
 A budding poet, she loved St. Louis and her new school; it was all Black and taught pride in the achievements of Black people.

 She was encouraged to write.
 Madgett read white and black writers, from Aesop's fables and Robert T. Kerlin's anthology "Negro Poets and Their Poems" to Romantic and Victorian English poets such as John Keats, William Wordsworth, and Alfred Lord Tennyson.
 Her first book of poetry, "Songs to a Phantom Nightingale," was published when she was 17, a few days after graduating from high school.